Saint-Nazaire: Miracle of Saint-Nazaire

-The ball turret gunner of an American B-17F bomber fell 20000 ft onto the glass roof of the train station, even though his parachute had been destroyed by German flak while still in his plane.
+The ball turret gunner of an American B-17F bomber fell 20000 ft onto the glass roof of the railway station, even though his parachute had been destroyed by German flak while still in his plane.
 The US airman, Alan Magee, survived the fall.
 A German military surgeon was able to save his nearly severed arm.
 The airman credited his survival to a prayer to God as he recovered consciousness during his fall.